zhaoyul/aposd-vs-clean-code/README.md

 **UB:**

+"_Megasyllabic_": Great word!

 I like my method names to be sentence fragments that fit nicely with keywords and assignment statements.
 It makes the code a bit more natural to read.

 	if (isTooHot)
 	  cooler.turnOn();

 I also follow a simple rule about the length of names.
 The larger the scope of a function, the shorter its name should be.
 The private functions I extracted in this case live in very small scopes, and so have longish names.
-Functions like this are typically called from only one place, so there is no burden on the programmer to remember and long name for another call.
+Functions like this are typically called from only one place, so there is no burden on the programmer to remember a long name for another call.

 As for being hard to parse, that's a matter of practice.
-Code is full things like that.
+Code is full things that take practice to get used to.

 As for the meaning of "leastRelevant", that's a much larger problem that you and I will encounter shortly.
 It has to do with the intimacy that the author has with the solution, and the reader's lack of that intimacy.